World In Paris

 If you are looking for world-famous castles near Paris, then visit Château de Versailles, the royal residence of the French Kings until the French Revolution.

 Château de Versailles was built in the 17th century as a hunting lodge for King Louis XIII.
-King Louis XIV (his son) decided to move his court from his Paris castle to Versailles, as he considered Paris too dangerous for him and his family.
+King Louis XIV (his son) decided to move his court from his Paris castle (the Louvre Palace) to Versailles, as he considered Paris too dangerous for him and his family.
 King Louis XIV and his successors turned that modest lodge into a jewel of French Baroque architecture and the main seat of power in France.

 The Versailles Gardens are as amazing as the château itself.
-These French-style gardens are beautifully decorated with elaborated fountains, water games, and grooves.
+These French-style gardens are beautifully decorated with elaborate fountains, water games, and grooves.
 The impressive 5.57 km wide Grand Canal was the object of naval battles by the King and his court.

 Self-Guided Day Trip to Château de Versailles